Manitoba Provincial Road 241

 Provincial Road 241 (PR 241) is a short provincial road in Manitoba, Canada.
 It begins at Winnipeg's Perimeter Highway (PTH 100) and runs east into the Rural Municipality of Headingley, ending at PR 334 south (Harris Road).

 PR 241 is a western extension of Roblin Boulevard running along the south side of the Assiniboine River, used mostly by local residents and as an alternate to Portage Avenue (PTH 1) between Winnipeg and Headingley.

+History

-PR 241 formerly extended westward to Lido Plage Road (former PR 424) in the Rural Municipality of Cartier.
-This section was decommissioned in 2013 and is now a municipal road, although still named Roblin Boulevard.
+Prior to 2001, PR 241 continued westward another 24.1 km along what is now Lido Plage Road (former PR 424) and PR 424 past Lido Plage and the Trans-Canada to an intersection with PR 248 just south of St. Eustache in the Rural Municipality of Cartier.
+This was transferred to PR 424 in 2001, truncating PR 241 to its intersection with Lido Plage Road.
+In 2013, the section of Roblin Boulevard between Lido Plage Road and PR 334 in South Headingley, which is now a municipal road, was decommissioned, leaving the short section there is today.